One Version service updates FAQ

 Customers can choose to update self-hosted components manually at each store or use mass update tools such as Microsoft System Center Configuration Manager, Microsoft Intune, etc.

-What options do I have to slowly enable new functionality across my retail channels?
+What options do I have to slowly enable new functionality across my channels?

 Microsoft provides several mechanisms to progressively roll-out and enable functional enhancements across stores, devices, and users.